open-neuromorphic/open-neuromorphic.github.io/content/workshops/tonic-pytorch-neuromorphic-data-loading/index.md

 start_time: "20:00"
 end_time: "21:30"
 time_zone: "CEST"
-description: "Discover how Tonic provides a PyTorch-compatible framework for loading and transforming neuromorphic datasets, making event-based data as accessible as traditional computer vision datasets."
 upcoming: false
 video: kh2KE8aprAQ
 type: "workshops"
 software_tags: ["tonic"]
+experience_tags: ["practitioner", "beginner", "intermediate"]
+expertise_tags: ["software", "machine-learning", "computer-vision"]
+field_of_application_tags: ["education"]
+summary_points:
+  - "Tonic standardizes neuromorphic datasets into structured NumPy arrays, eliminating the need for fragmented, custom data loaders."
+  - "The library applies transformations and augmentations directly to raw events, seamlessly converting them into image-like tensors for GPU processing."
+  - "Parallel data loading and intermediate caching mechanisms ensure that data retrieval and transformation do not bottleneck GPU training speeds."
+  - "Tonic supports multimodal datasets and integrates directly with the PyTorch ecosystem, accelerating event-based vision model development."
+description: "See how the Tonic library standardizes event-based data loading and transformation, providing a PyTorch-compatible pipeline to accelerate model training."
 ---

-Neuromorphic computing presents unique challenges when it comes to data handling and preprocessing.
-Unlike traditional computer vision datasets with static images, neuromorphic systems generate dynamic, event-based data streams that require specialized tools for efficient loading, transformation, and analysis.
+Unlike standard computer vision datasets with static image frames, neuromorphic systems generate dynamic, event-based streams that require specialized handling.
+Tonic bridges this tooling gap by providing a PyTorch-compatible interface designed specifically for event-based data, allowing researchers to load, transform, and batch neuromorphic datasets without building custom, slow data-loading pipelines from scratch.

-This talk introduces Tonic, a Python package designed to bridge this gap by providing a PyTorch-compatible interface for neuromorphic datasets.
-Tonic enables researchers to work with event-based data using familiar PyTorch/Jax/Tensorflow patterns while offering specialized transformations and optimizations for neuromorphic applications.

-The presentation will cover Tonic's architecture, its integration with the broader PyTorch ecosystem, and practical examples of how it simplifies working with neuromorphic datasets.
-We'll explore how Tonic handles various data formats, provides efficient caching mechanisms, and enables seamless batch processing of event streams.

-**Contents of the talk:**
-- Introduction to neuromorphic data challenges and requirements
-- Overview of Tonic's PyTorch-compatible design philosophy
+## Key Takeaways
+- Tonic standardizes neuromorphic datasets into structured NumPy arrays, eliminating the need for fragmented, custom data loaders.
+- The library applies transformations and augmentations directly to raw events, seamlessly converting them into image-like tensors for GPU processing.
-- Dataset loading and transformation workflows
+- Parallel data loading and intermediate caching mechanisms ensure that data retrieval and transformation do not bottleneck GPU training speeds.
-- Community contributions and future roadmap
-- Q&A session

-**Date:** September 29, 2024
-**Time:** 8:00 PM CEST
-**Host:** Gregor Lenz
+- Tonic supports multimodal datasets and integrates directly with the PyTorch ecosystem, accelerating event-based vision model development.

+## Workshop Format & Takeaways
+The workshop centered on practical data handling workflows, contrasting the fragmented landscape of raw event formats (ROS bags, DAT files) with Tonic's unified standard.

+By applying a sequence of transformations, users can convert raw microsecond-resolution events into dense formats suitable for standard CNNs or SNNs—such as voxel grids, time surfaces, or 2D histograms.
+The session demonstrated live code configurations showing how researchers can chain Tonic transformations directly with standard `torchvision` augmentations (like random cropping) in just a few lines of Python.

+A critical takeaway involved dataset slicing and caching.
+Because neuromorphic data acts as a continuous stream rather than discrete frames, slicing long recordings into accurate temporal windows introduces significant overhead.
+As demonstrated, caching intermediate transformed structures dramatically reduces per-epoch data loading times, ensuring the GPU remains fully utilized during training.

+## What This Means for Neuromorphic Computing
+Standardizing data loading eliminates a major friction point in neuromorphic research.
+By providing a unified API akin to TorchVision, Tonic significantly lowers the barrier to entry for conventional machine learning practitioners exploring event-based vision, and paves the way for aggregating large-scale, multimodal datasets required to train robust foundation models.

+## Resources
-Learn more about Tonic at the [Tonic software page](/neuromorphic-computing/software/data-tools/tonic/).
+- Learn more about Tonic at the [Tonic software page](/neuromorphic-computing/software/data-tools/tonic/).